yeomjaeseung/klaytn_ZKP/circuits/klaytn/compconstant/compconstant.md

 ## How does it work
-The CompConstant(ct) template compares a binary input array in with a constant value ct.
-It returns 1 if the binary input is greater than ct, otherwise, it returns 0.
-This template is used to determine the numerical relationship between a given constant and a binary number.
+The CompConstant(ct) template in Circom compares a binary input array in with a constant value ct.
+It returns 1 if the binary input is greater than the constant, and 0 otherwise.
+This function is crucial in cryptographic computations where conditions based on comparisons dictate subsequent logic or outputs.

-## Circuit Structure
 # Input Signals
 in[254]: A binary array representing the 254-bit input number.

 # Output Signal
 out: Outputs 1 if the input array is greater than ct, otherwise outputs 0.

 ## Internal Logic

-The circuit processes each bit of the input array in and the constant ct, comparing each bit and storing intermediate results in the parts array based on the following conditions:
+1. Initialization:

+Variables clsb, cmsb, slsb, smsb: These are used to hold the current least significant bit and most significant bit of the constant and the slice of the input array.
+sum: This accumulates the results from the bit comparisons. b, a, e: Variables initialized to manage the powers of 2 and adjustments in the loop.

+2. Bitwise Comparison Loop:

+Loop iterates 127 times, each time processing two bits from the input and constant.
+Comparison and Calculation:
+Extract bits from ct and in.
+Depending on the bits of ct (clsb and cmsb), apply different arithmetic operations involving the corresponding bits from in (slsb and smsb).
+Accumulate results in sum.

+3. Sum Output:

+sout signal receives the accumulated sum.
+This is then processed by a Num2Bits component which ensures the sum is converted back into a binary format that ensures only the most significant bit is output through out.

+# Detailed Comparison Logic
-If both bits are 0, a specific result calculation is applied.
+If both bits are 0: Perform a specific multiplication and addition sequence to adjust the intermediate sum.
-If the first bit is 0 and the second bit is 1, a different result calculation is performed.
+If clsb is 0 and cmsb is 1: Apply a different sequence involving negation and subtraction.
-If the first bit is 1 and the second bit is 0, another calculation method is applied.
+If clsb is 1 and cmsb is 0: Use addition predominantly to adjust the values.
-If both bits are 1, a final different calculation is conducted.
+If both bits are 1: Negation and direct addition without multiplication.
-The results from each bit comparison are accumulated in the parts array and summed up in the sum variable.
-This sum is then passed to the sout signal.

-The sout signal is processed through the Num2Bits component, translating the summed value into the final output signal out.

-## Example Usage
-Here’s an example demonstrating how to utilize the CompConstant template within a Circom circuit:
+## Here’s an example demonstrating how to utilize the CompConstant template within a Circom circuit:
 ```
 template CompConstant(ct) {
     signal input in[254];